oculus-samples/Unreal-SharedSpaces/Documentation/SharedSpaces.md

 	<img src="./Media/purple_portal.png" width="400">
 </div>

-The _Portal_ is a simple blueprint that issues a _Network Launch_ on the SharedSpaces Game Instance for the player who enters its collision volume.
-After placing it in the level, either as is with it's built-in geometry made visible or right next to some existing object that represents a door, you must set its __destination__ parameter.
-This is literally the name of a destination as you have defined them on the dashboard.
+The _Portal_ blueprint triggers a _Network Launch_ on the SharedSpaces Game Instance for any player entering its collision volume.
+You can place it in the level with its built-in visible geometry or next to an existing door object.
+You must set its __destination__ parameter, which matches a destination name defined on the dashboard.

 <div style="text-align: center; padding: 10pt;">
 	<img src="./Media/portal_network_launch.png" width="1200">
 </div>

-When the user enters the portal, we find his current lobby id and we query the name of the level from the destination's record.
-We perform a network launch with those values and with the match id empty in all cases, even when we travel to a match.
-This is allowed since match ids are derived from lobby session ids when we go through portals, as explained earlier.
+When a user enters the portal, we retrieve their current lobby ID and query the destination's level name.
+We perform a network launch with these values and leave the match ID empty, even when traveling to a match.
+This works because match IDs derive from lobby session IDs when traveling through portals, as explained earlier.

 ## 4. <a id="C4">SharedSpaces Character</a>